Accreditation Workshops and Conferences

 Program Defined Expectations

 The power point slide handout (with typographical corrections) from the ARC-PA presentation at the PAEA Memphis meeting in October 2013 about Program-Defined Expectations as they relate to the Standards is available here.

 Analysis and the SSR

-A revised Data Analysis Resource (July 2013) document addressing the components of data analysis as they relate to the Standards, 4th edition and, Self-Study Report, is available here!
+The Data Analysis Resource (May 2015) document addressing the components of data analysis as they relate to the Standards, 4th edition and, Self-Study Report, is available here!

 PANCE Required Report

 PANCE Required Report:(1.2015) The ARC-PA reviews the PANCE first time pass rate percentages by student cohort.
 Any program with a PANCE pass rate percentage of 82 % or less for its 2014 cohort, must submit an analysis of its PANCE performance to the ARC-PA by July 1, 2015.
 In any year that the PANCE pass rate for first time takers by cohort for that year has a pass rate percentage of 82% or less, the program must submit an analysis of PANCE performance by July 1 of the following year.
 The NCCPA will provide programs their previous year’s data in February of each year.
 The focus for the report will be the ARC-PA’s Four Key Elements of Analysis included in the Data Analysis Resource.
 Data related to PANCE outcomes should include but is not limited to correlation of PANCE outcomes and:

 - Program expectations, instructional objectives, learning outcomes and breadth and depth of curriculum

 - Student summative performance (Summative examination and other comprehensive exam results).